-We currently offer four ways to access the data.
+We offer several ways to access the data.

 - Cross-Tab Browser.
 This tool allows users more advanced access to the database.
-Here you can build more sophisticated queries which will display in tabular format.
-The results in turn will eventually be displayed in simple graphs and a calendrical format.
+Here you can build more sophisticated queries which will display in tabular and graphic format.
+You may also display results displayed in a calendrical format that offers search capabilities.

 Export our data

 - Dataclips.
 We are offering access to some “dataclips”, which are essentially useful slices of data, as a way to allow you to download cross sections of the compiled CFRP data in several formats: CSV, JSON, Excel, and as a Google Drive spreadsheet.
 We hope this will make it possible for you to work with the CFRP data using tools of your choosing.
 Contact us if you would like us to set up other dataclips.

 - HTTP API.
 This tool is for programmers.
 It offers full access to a complete live copy of the compiled data in JSON format, and a live query interface, with filtering, pagination and ordering functionality.
 At the most basic, if you send an HTTP OPTIONS request to http://api.cfregisters.org/, you will get back a JSON response which documents all available endpoints; an OPTIONS request to any of those endpoints returns its structure.
 Visit the API page for more details.